trntino/Project/doc/source/index.rst

 This package was created as part of the software development course.
 The objective is to explain the operation of this package and the functions it uses.

 .. toctree::
    :maxdepth: 2
-   :caption: Object of ASF
+   :caption: Ojective of ASF

-   objectif/objectif
+   Problem/objectif

 .. toctree::
    :maxdepth: 2
    :Caption: Contacts and sources

-   contact_sources/Contact
+   contact_sources/contact
-   contact_sources/Sources
+   contact_sources/sources

 Indices and tables